backplane-cloud/backplane-www/src/content/docs/investors.md

 - Cloud Spend will continue to increase globally with estimated total spend to exceed $1 Trillion by 2030

-# Problem
+## Problem

 Large organisations are increasingly finding themselves operating in a multi-cloud landscape.
 This can be the result of mergers & acquisition, differentiating features and reducing vendor lock-in.
 Irrespective of motivation, adopting, enabling, governing and operating multi-cloud platforms is complex, giving rise to a number of issues when integration a custom cloud management platform.

 <img src='/assets/lewis-lg.png' class='inline-block w-16 mb-0' />

-### Insight
+#### Insight

 > Whilst working in the Technology division of the world's largest global shipping and logistics company and undergoing a Cloud transformation, I gained unique insights and experience in adopting, enabling, and governing multiple Clouds at scale.

-> I realised that effective cloud operations and deployment rely upon a solid foundation of adoption and governance, and also required this to be done as quickly and securely as possible.
-This insight motivated me to create Backplane, a unified platform that encapsulates the best practices from Cloud Adoption and Well-Architected Frameworks to make multi-cloud adoption, enablement and governance simply through a single API.
+> Effective cloud operations and deployment rely upon a solid foundation of adoption and governance.
+We the frantic pace to adopt cloud platforms, control cost etc, I realise there's an opportunity to build a simpler way to onboard Cloud Platforms at scale.
+This motivated me to create Backplane, a unified platform that encapsulates the best practices from Cloud Adoption and Well-Architected Frameworks to make multi-cloud adoption, enablement and governance simpler through a single abstraction API.

-> Backplane's Metacloud functions as a Cloud Operating System, providing a unified experience across different Cloud Service Providers, with a single purpose and goal to democratise multi-cloud for organisations of all sizes, globally.
+> Backplane Metacloud functions as a Cloud Operating System, providing a unified experience across different Cloud Service Providers, with a single purpose and goal to democratise multi-cloud for organisations of all sizes, globally.

 ### Integration Issues